robotlolita/robotlolita.github.io/_drafts/no-i-do-not-want-to-configure-your-app.md

 you don't design an ElementaryOS application, your application will likely be **actually usable by human beings**.

-I can't stress the **human** part of “human interfaces” enough.
+I can't stress the **human** part of “human-computer interfaces” enough.
 Please, think about humans when you're designing something that you want them to use.

 > <strong class="heading">Hypothesis</strong>
-> Programmers probably think about the aliens that were used to test
-> Emacs' keyboard shortcuts when designing applications.
+> Programmers employ robots in their HCI tests.
+> <small>(T-They do tests to at least figure out if their things are
+> usable, right...?)</small>
 {: .note .trivia }

-### 0. Convention over configuration
+### 1. Convention over configuration

-An application might need to use some pieces of data

-### 1. Stop thinking about documentation!

-Documentation is good for libraries and frameworks.
-Documentation is **terrible** for applications.
-If you think that your application really requires documentation, it's too complicated, and it's going to make your users frustrated.

-Instead of documentation, just have your application do its job by simply running it.
-No configuration.
-No nothing.
-Just let the user get the stuff done.
+The ideal application is one that works out of the box.
+No configuration needed.
+No way of wasting time.
+Sometimes certain pieces of data are necessary to get the application get up and running.
+What do you do?

-> Rule #1: Don't require users to read manuals before using your thing.
+> Rule #1: If I need to configure your application, you're doing it
+> wrong.
 {: .highlight-paragraph .pull-in }

-“But the user might want to import CoffeeScript files too!”
-No, they don't.
-“But—” they **really** don't want to do that.
-An user might want to import some module.
-They also might want to write their modules in CoffeeScript.
-They definitely do not want to “import CoffeeScript files,” that's a problem *you* invented, as a combination of those two entirely different problems.
-If you can make your tool support this transparently and in a sensible manner (i.e.: no configuration, it just works), then great, if not, then don't even think about it.
-Let other tools solve the problems that are not your application's problems.

-Apple gets it, you can just copy them:

-<p><iframe class="centred-image" width="708" height="520" src="https://www.youtube.com/embed/G2YNqr-V-xM" frameborder="0" allowfullscreen></iframe></p>

-But how do you avoid having manuals for non-trivial applications?
-Well…
+“Uh, ask the user to provide that information?”

+That's the one thing you **do not** do.
+Most likely this information is already available for you:

+- “I need the user's github repository so I can present a list of issues whenever they—” parse it from Git or whatever other thing you can (`package.json` already has that information!);

+- “I need the user's name so I can associate it with—” ask the OS for that information.

+- “I need the directory where people put their dependencies so—” come up with a convention for it, `node_modules` in Node is a great one.
+Use it.

+- “I need people to provide a tool to open .xyz f—” associate the extension with external tools, suggest to download and install said tool whenever you see a `.xyz` file.

+- “But I—” GET THAT INFORMATION FROM **SOMEWHERE ELSE**.

+Okay, sometimes there are pieces of information that aren't already available somewhere in the computer.
+“For those cases I just ask the user to provide it... right?”
+That depends, is it absolutely required that the user provide such information in order to **run the application at all**?
+If so, you're probably doing something wrong.
+Try packaging all of the things that are required to run your application together, instead.

+“But at some point in time people will need a different configuration *profile*, and—” sure.
+Give them a tool to configure that **if and when** they absolutely need to, and guide them through choosing the best settings for their use case.
+Just don't use configuration files.
+Don't require your users to edit configuration files by hand.

 ### 2. Hold your user's hand through using your app

 Ideally, an application should work by just running it.
 Sometimes, however, that's not really possible.
 Consider the `nvm` application, for example.
-It's a tool to manage Node versions, and you're supposed to read the documentation to know how to use it (so it violates the rule #1 of good application design).
+It's a tool to manage Node versions, so how would it know what version you want to use if you don't provide it?

 > Rule #2: If you really need to, hold your user's hands through using
 > your app.